dimitri-gigot/lambda-http-helper/README.md

 })
 ```

-## Alternative usage
+## Alternative use

-You can also use it in a more "*functionnal*" way.
+You can also use it in a more "*functional*" way.

 ```js
 const {req, res} = require('lambda-http-helper')